-They also promote provider awareness of and support for the Choosing Wisely society recommendations and are conducting a survey of patient willingness to engage in shared decision-making about low-value care.
+They also promoted provider awareness of and support for the Choosing Wisely society recommendations and conducted a survey of patient willingness to engage in shared decision-making about low-value care.

-Clinician interventions include embedding a clinical decision-support program into electronic health records, educating providers, coalition building, workflow improvements and offering links for physicians to the consumer-friendly materials produced by Consumer Reports.
+Clinician interventions included embedding a clinical decision-support program into electronic health records, educating providers, coalition building, workflow improvements and offering links for physicians to the consumer-friendly materials produced by Consumer Reports.

 Consumers were informed about the campaign through to educational videos and handouts (in Spanish and English) in reception areas and public service announcements on local television and radio, and via social media.